 Karina Naumer, Humane Education Instructor, is a drama education specialist and holds an M.F.A degree in Child Drama from Arizona State University in Tempe, Arizona.
 She implements drama education and storytelling professional development clinics and training seminars nationwide.
 Karina is the founder and, for thirteen years, served as the director of Creative Arts Team/New York City Wolf Trap Program: Early Learning through the Arts, a drama education program in residence within City University of New York.
 For 10 years, Karina was also an instructor within New York University’s Paul A. Kaplan Center for Educational Drama where she taught credit-bearing courses in drama education, storytelling and professional development seminars.
 She has worked as a teaching artist and instructor at Maui Academy of Performing Arts in Hawaii, Seattle Children’s Theatre, Youtheatre Northwest and throughout the Seattle Public School District.
 In 2001, she won the American Alliance for Theatre and Education’s Creative Drama Award for outstanding excellence in the field.

-Chris Parrucci is a Humane Education Instructor for HEART.
+Chris Parrucci is the Program Coordinator and a Humane Education Instructor for HEART.
 He teaches humane education programs for students of all ages at schools in NYC and Long Island, conducts trainings for educators, assists with curriculum and video development, and co-teaches HEART’s summer camp.
 Chris joined HEART after directing the New York office of Humane League, a non-profit organization dedicated to farm animal protection.
 He received his B.S. in Secondary Education-Social Studies from New York University and taught U.S. History and Government at a high school in Brooklyn.
 Chris received his J.D. from Hofstra University School of Law, where he helped restart its Student Animal Legal Defense Fund chapter.
 While attending law school, Chris balanced his schedule between classes, working full time at a law office and interning for organizations such as Equal Justice Alliance, NYC’s Administration for Children’s Services Legal Department and Best Friends Animal Society.

 Jeannie Russell, Humane Education Instructor, has had over 25 years experience working with children and their families in a wide variety of educational and social service settings.
 She has a Masters in Education from Bank Street College and a B.A. from Barnard College.
 She began teaching in special needs pre-school programs, and then helped to pioneer some of the earliest projects in New York City to reach out to homeless children in welfare hotels and in shelters, many of whom were not receiving any educational support at all.
 She went on to work as Director of Children’s Services for Sanctuary for Families’ domestic violence family shelter, creating and supervising educational, recreational and therapeutic programs for children at all age levels.
 Before joining HEART, Jeannie served as Director of the Early Impact Family Program, which provides advocacy, family therapy and supportive services to families who have a child in residential care within the foster care system, and young children still in the home.
 She also worked as Director of Children and Family Programs with the Bronx Ethical Culture Society where she created a comprehensive, multi-age “Ethics For Kids” curriculum.